 Hap Passman – down in the archives

-The Adelphi story would be incomplete without a mighty nod to Big Al Sevilla, the soulful steel guitarist, long-time supporter of the DC music scene (going back to the Wax Museum days), and inveterate photographer, who has captured images for Adelphi album releases, including The Nighthawks.
+The Adelphi story would be incomplete without a mighty nod to Big Al Sevilla, the soulful steel guitarist, long-time supporter of the DC music scene (going back to the Wax Museum days), and inveterate photographer, who captured images for a number of Adelphi album releases, including Times Four, the 2-LP set by The Nighthawks.

 Adelphi’s blues holdings would suddenly enjoy a new worldwide audience in 2017, thanks to the aforementioned partnership with Fat Possum – in conjunction with Amazon Music – via the 10-album anthology Worried Blues that makes these rare and previously out-of-print recordings available on vinyl and CD, as well as MP3 download.
 As Fat Possum explains: